tomjaguarpaw/blog.poisson.chat/posts/2020-04-13-safe-head-tail.md

 tailMaybe :: [a] -> Maybe [a]
 ```

-Another variant changes the argument type to be the type of empty lists,
+Another variant changes the argument type to be the type of non-empty lists,
 thus requiring callers to give static evidence that a list is not empty.

 ```haskell